← Back to all defeats

 3. Stir in tomato paste and cook 2 minutes, allowing it to caramelize slightly.
 Add cumin, oregano, smoked paprika, and cayenne pepper.
 Toast the spices 1 minute while stirring constantly to bloom their flavors.

 4. Pour in crushed tomatoes and beef broth, scraping up any browned bits from the pot bottom.
 Add red wine vinegar.
 Return the flank steak to the pot, nestling it into the sauce.
 Bring to a simmer, then reduce heat to medium-low and cover with the lid slightly ajar.
+Stir in the white wine and let it reduce by half (about 2 minutes).
+Add the olives, capers, and bay leaves with the tomato base.

 5. Simmer for 75-85 minutes until the flank steak is fork-tender and easily shreds.
 Transfer the steak to a cutting board and let it cool for 5 minutes.
 Using two forks, shred the meat into thin, bite-sized pieces, pulling against the grain.